toddbranch/ECE382/notes/L21/L21_pong.md

 - Simulator screenshots.
 - Answers to the following questions:
     - How did you verify your code functions correctly?
-    - How could you make the "collision detection" helper functions only visible to your implementation file (i.e. your `main.c` could call those functions directly)?
+    - How could you make the "collision detection" helper functions only visible to your implementation file (i.e. your `main.c` could not call those functions directly)?